America may soon face its biggest labor strike in decades

 A union spokesperson declined to comment on the negotiations.

-Even if union members do vote to authorize a strike, labor and management still have plenty of time to reach a new deal before the existing one runs out.
+Meanwhile, labor and management still have plenty of time to reach a new deal before the existing one runs out.

 "The reality is that UPS and the Teamsters have already reached tentative agreements on a wide variety of non-economic issues," said UPS spokesperson Glenn Zaccara.